rakeshkolpepatil/Notes/C++_Notes.md

   int* p_number = nullptr;
   delete p_number;  // ✅ Safe.
 No effect, no crash.
   ```
-- Therefore, you don't need to check for nullptr before calling delete.
+- Therefore, you don't need to check for `nullptr` before calling `delete`.
 This is redundant:
   ```cpp
   if(p_number){
     delete p_number;